Spontaneous Coronary Artery Dissection (SCAD)

 Lucy is in her late forties and totally fit and well.
 She has never smoked, has no family history of cardiac disease and is on no medication.

-When she had first arrived she had some blood tests taken, including a high sensitivty troponin and you ask her to wait for that to come back, although you are sure it is nothing to worry about.
+When she first arrived, she had some blood tests taken, including a high-sensitivity troponin, and you asked her to wait for that to come back, although you are sure it is nothing to worry about.

 Well yes and no, but if you have already worked out what was wrong with Lucy, you are a better clinician than me.
 Or you read this recent review in the New England Journal of Medicine…